 5. Burren Junction Bore Baths

-If you want to head somewhere truly off the beaten track, the Burren Junction Bore Baths is where it’s at.
-The baths are open 24 hours a day and 7 days a week, making it a popular fixture among locals and visitors.
-The water is maintained at a constant 41.5 degrees and believed to contain therapeutic qualities that can provide relief for aching muscles.
+If you want to head somewhere truly off the beaten track, the Burren Junction Bore Baths are the place to be.
+The baths are open 24 hours a day and 7 days a week, making them a popular fixture among locals and visitors.
+The water is maintained at a constant 41.5 degrees and is believed to contain therapeutic qualities that can provide relief for aching muscles.
 The Bore Baths and Camp Ground are located in a rural setting, 100 metres off the Kamilaroi Highway on a sealed road so you know where to go for a true outback experience.

 Cost: Free